FareHarbor/fareharbor-docs/api.md

       "pk": 1867,
       "name": "Jet Ski Tour",
       "headline": "Epic Jet Ski Tour",
-      "description": "We are conveniently located just 5 minutes from Waikiki and will arrange for pickup/dropoff at or near your hotel.", "cancellation_policy": "A full refund will be issued if notice is given at least 24 hours before start time.", "location": "Honolulu, HI",
+      "description": "We are conveniently located just 5 minutes from Waikiki and will arrange for pickup\/dropoff at or near your hotel.", "description_safe_html": "\u003cp\u003eWe are conveniently located just 5 minutes from Waikiki and will arrange for pickup\/dropoff at or near your hotel.\u003c\/p\u003e", "cancellation_policy": "A full refund will be issued if notice is given at least 24 hours before start time.", "cancellation_policy_safe_html": "\u003cp\u003eA full refund will be issued if notice is given at least 24 hours before start time.\u003c\/p\u003e", "location": "Honolulu, HI",
       "image_cdn_url": "https:\/\/d1a2dkr8rai8e2.cloudfront.net\/api\/file\/rvybRyLWTgyV5w4xg42p\/"
     }